ai-cfia/nachet-backend/docs/nachet-feedback-documentation.md

 database to be able to register the user feedback.
 The possible feedback types
 are:

-- A perfect feedback (Doesn't change anything and validate the inference)
+- A perfect feedback (Doesn't change anything and validates the inference)
 - A new guess is given by the analyst
 - The box coordinates have changed
 - The box is deleted (not a seed)